The US Federal Reserve may raise interest rates again if it finds it “appropriate”

 He added: “This attack continues to demonstrate the increasing audacity on the part of ransomware groups… with no fear of repercussions, as ransomware groups now feel that there is no target blocked.”

 US authorities are struggling to curb a series of cybercrimes, led by ransomware actors, which strike hundreds of companies in almost every industry annually.
-Just last week, US officials said they were working to reduce the ways ransomware gangs are funded by improving the sharing of information about these criminals across a coalition of 40 countries.
+Just last week, US officials said they were working to reduce the ways ransomware gangs are funded by improving the sharing of information regarding these criminals across a coalition of 40 countries.

 The Industrial and Commercial Bank of China did not comment on whether Lockbit was behind the hack.
 It is common for organizations that fall victim to this type of attack to refrain from publicly disclosing the names of cybercrime gangs.